saraimarte/saraistudies2/src/pages/classes/macro/other.md

 B.
 False

 Its false because its not a direct consequence of a shortage its a response to the shortage.
-Remember, the goal is to have a blanced economy so to keep that balance we dont want a shortage nor a surplus so to fix the shortage, we raise prices so that quantity demanded by the market decreases and our shortage becomes again just what people are demanding .
+Remember, the goal is to have a blanced economy so to keep that balance we dont want a shorta ge nor a surplus so to fix the shortage, we raise prices so that quantity demanded by the market decreases and our shortage becomes again just what people are demanding .
 Bc when price of something goes up, less people are going to buy it.
 Law of Demand.

 A response to a surplus Qd  < Qs we want to lower prices so that more people demand the good.
 So when there is a surplus the response is to lower prices demand goes up.